SystemsApproach/ops/provision.rst

 can be done later.
 For example, various radio parameters can be set on the eNBs when it is physically installed, but those parameters will become settable through the Management Platform once the cluster is brought online.

-Configuration work done at this stage should be minimized.
+Manual configuration work done at this stage should be minimized, and most systems should be configured to use automated means of configuration.
+For example, using DHCP pervasively with MAC reservations for IP address assignment instead of manual configuration of each interface allows for management to be Zero Touch and simplifies future reconfiguration.

 The automated aspects of configuration are implemented as a set of Ansible *roles* and *playbooks*, which in terms of the high-level